 Wesley Burks, MD

-Dr. A. Wesley Burks is CEO of UNC Health Care, Dean of the UNC School of Medicine, and Vice Chancellor for Medical Affairs at the University of North Carolina at Chapel Hill.
+Dr. A. Wesley Burks is CEO of UNC Health, Dean of the UNC School of Medicine, and Vice Chancellor for Medical Affairs at the University of North Carolina at Chapel Hill.

-Dr. Burks oversees UNC Health Care’s statewide network of affiliate hospitals and health systems, and leads the UNC School of Medicine, a national leader in medical research and education.
+Dr. Burks oversees UNC Health’s statewide network of affiliate hospitals and health systems, and leads the UNC School of Medicine, a national leader in medical research and education.

 Dr. Burks has spent more than 30 years taking care of patients, conducting research, helping to educate trainees, and leading institutions.
 He joined UNC-Chapel Hill in 2011 as physician-in-chief of the North Carolina Children’s Hospital and was named chair of the department of pediatrics in 2012, as well as the Curnen Distinguished Professor of Pediatrics.
 In 2015, he was named executive dean of the UNC School of Medicine, during which he oversaw the school’s focus on rural health initiatives, diversity in admissions, and primary care education, which is now ranked first in the country.